 Dawn joined Watsi on April 14th, 2013.
-Four years ago, Dawn joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Five years ago, Dawn joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Dawn's most recent donation supported Ryan, an active and joyful boy from Kenya, to fund corrective surgery for his birth condition.

 Dawn has funded healthcare for 100 patients in 14 countries.